 How long a generator can power a building will depend on the generator's capacity and the home's size.
 Portable generators can only power a house for a few hours at a time, while a standby generator, or permanent generator, can power a home for dozens of days.

-What size generator do I need to backup my house?
+What size generator do I need to back up my house?

-To calculate the required generator size for your home, you need to identify the running watts for all the items you wish to power and then find a generator that can power all of those devices.
+One expert rule of thumb is to calculate the required generator size for your home, you need to identify the running watts for all the items you wish to power and then find a generator that can power all of those devices.
 The square footage of your home, the size of your appliances, and various other factors will all influence the size of the generator needed to back up your home.

 Do I really need a generator for my home?